Preparing an Application

 Tips For Freshmen

 - Start strong in your academics, and establish a high GPA foundation.
-Setting a goal of a 3.5 will keep you competitive.
+A goal of a 3.5 cumulative GPA will keep you competitive.

-- Consider getting involved on campus, and actively seek out opportunities to do so.
-Don't just get involved for the sake of getting involved, but seek out opportunities to build your skills and actively contribute.
+- Get involved on campus (clubs, student organizations pre-professional societies, etc.), and actively seek out opportunities to do so.
+Don't just get involved for the sake of getting involved, but seek out opportunities to build your professional skills and actively contribute.

 - Excel in your language of choice as many scholarships involve an international travel component.

-- Think about how you can maximize every possible opportunity at H-SC, be that in class, activities, social events, networking, internships, and even more!
+- Think about how you can maximize the opportunities at H-SC, be that in class, activities, social events, networking, internships, and even more!

 Tips For Sophomores